Skip to main content

 Legal reasons

 Our researchers are provided Safe Harbor and will not face any legal action on the condition that they follow the program’s rules of engagement.
 Were you to test out of scope assets without explicit permission, you may expose yourself to legal complaints.
-If in doubt, please use the program’s “Ask scope question” to clarify any questions you may have.
+If you believe the program's scope isn't clear enough, please use the program’s “Give feedback” option to share any questions you may have.

 Putting the right focus